Trauma Dumping vs. Fair Conversation: Knowing the Difference

 The goal is connection that leaves both people feeling seen, respected, and emotionally safe.

-If this resonates with you and you’re ready to strengthen your relationships, heal communication patterns, and build healthier emotional connections, consider contacting me for therapy today to begin that work.
+If this sits with you and you’re ready to strengthen your relationships, heal negative communication patterns, and build healthier emotional connections, consider contacting me for therapy today to begin that work.

 Healing hearts, minds, and relationships